 These treatments resulted in differences in intragovernmental activity when reported to the Treasury.
-During FY 2015, in a dispute resolution ruling, Treasury determined the Postal Service should record this activity as revenue.
-However, the Postal Service did not change its accounting treatment for the reimbursements totaling \$137 million in FY 2016.
+During fiscal year (FY) 2015, in a dispute resolution ruling, Treasury determined the Postal Service should record this activity as revenue.
+However, the Postal Service did not change its accounting treatment for the reimbursements totaling \$123,240,593 in FY 2017.
 Based on its research, the Postal Service concluded payments received from DOD for international mail delivery could be recorded as an offset to an expense in the financial statements.

-Administrative Fee for Processing Workers' Compensation Claims - The U.S. Department of Labor (DOL) administers workers' compensation claims filed by Postal Service employees.
+Workers' Compensation - The U.S. Department of Labor (DOL) administers workers' compensation claims filed by Postal Service employees.
 In addition to reimbursing the DOL for the cost of claims, the Postal Service pays an annual administrative fee.
-The fee billed in August 2016 was \$74,562,326.

-The Postal Service recorded part of this fee as an expense covering July through September of FY 2016.
-It recorded the remainder as a prepaid expense covering October through June of FY 2017.
+The Postal Service historically recorded part of this fee as an expense covering July through September.
+It recorded the remainder as a prepaid expense covering October through June.
 The DOL historically recorded the entire amount as revenue.
 These treatments resulted in differences in intragovernmental activity when reported to Treasury.
-To date, there has been no resolution on the different accounting treatments.
+In FY 2017, the Postal Service recognized the entire administrative fee as an expense.
+It also recognized the FY 2016 prepaid amount as an expense.
+This recognition of the prepaid portion will result in an intragovernmental difference in the FY 2017 Financial Report of the U.S. Government.
+The Postal Service also included an accrual for the estimated administrative fee attributable to July through

+September 2017 within their workers' compensation liability, which the DOL did not record.
+This will also result in an intragovernmental difference on the FY 2017 Financial Report of the U.S. Government.